-FOURTH QUARTER COMMENTARY
+SECOND QUARTER COMMENTARY

-The Robinson Tax-Advantaged Income Fund (the "Fund"), as measured by the Fund's Institutional Class (ROBNX), returned 7.62% in the fourth quarter of 2020, outperforming its benchmark significantly, the Barclays 1-10 Year Municipal Blend Index, which returned 0.82% for the quarter.
-Following is the fourth quarter attribution analysis for the Fund relative to its benchmark index:
+The Robinson Tax-Advantaged Income Fund (the "Fund"), as measured by the Fund's Institutional Class (ROBNX), returned a negative 5.38% in Q2 2022, trailing its benchmark, the Bloomberg Short-Intermediate 1-10 Year Municipal Bond Index, which returned a negative 0.57% for the quarter.
+Since the Fund's inception it has produced a 2.14% annualized return versus the benchmark's 1.48% return.
+Following, is the second quarter attribution analysis for the Fund relative to its benchmark index:

-Q4 '20
+02.22

-NAV Return + 3.83%
+NAV Return - 7.39%

-Plus: Duration Hedge + 0.51%
+Less: Duration Hedge + 3.48%

-Less: Expense Ratio - 0.31%
+Less: Expense Ratio - 0.33%

-General Change in Discounts + 2.33%
+General Change in Discounts - 0.53%

-Security Selection + 1.26%
+Security Selection - 0.61%

-ROBNX Return + 7.62%
+ROBNX Return - 5.38%

-BC 1-10 YR Muni Index + 0.82%
+Bloomberg 1-10 YR Muni Index - 0.57%

-The Fund seeks to neutralize the impact that changes in risk-free interest rates may have on the underlying holdings of the tax-exempt closed-end funds it holds.
+The Fund seeks to neutralize the impact changes in risk-free interest rates may have on the underlying holdings of the tax-exempt closed-end funds (CEF) it holds.
 The Fund does this through carefully weighted short positions in various US Treasury bond futures contracts.
 The net result is to isolate, as much as practical, the inherent credit spreads of the underlying investment grade portfolio of municipal bonds.
-That proved to be a major challenge in the first quarter, as credit spreads in the underlying municipal bond market widened nearly 2% on a taxable equivalent basis.
-Fortunately, since then we have seen a pretty consistent and continuous reversal of that credit spread widening.
-Treasury yields increased 0.09% for the quarter, but municipal bond yields declined 0.25%.
-We still have more to go, another 0.50% to get back to pre-pandemic levels.
-Even with the second wave of lockdowns across the country we have continued to move in the right direction.
+While the interest rate risk hedges were additive to the Fund's quarterly return, they did not do enough to offset the additional damage done in the municipal bond market.
+Specifically, municipal bond yields, on a taxable equivalent basis, increased 1.1% for the quarter whereas Treasury yields increased 0.7%--another 0.4% of widening in the spread.
+An improvement from the first quarter, when the taxable equivalent municipal bond-to-Treasury yield spread widened 1.3%, but a drag on the Fund's overall performance, nonetheless.